Aching Or Heaving Legs During Pregnancy

 Blood pressure and the firmness of vein walls allow blood to flow from the lower to the upper portion of the legs.
 This blood flow through the veins and back up to the heart is called venous return.

 Several factors can increase the risk of vascular insufficiency during pregnancy:

-- Heredity: if your mom has had circulatory issues, you run a higher risk of experiencing them yourself
+- Heredity: If your mom has had circulatory issues, you run a higher risk of experiencing them yourself.

 - Working in a standing position and shuffling.
 Prolonged sitting can also disrupt venous return.

 - A sedentary lifestyle and lack of physical exercise.

 - Excess body weight prior to pregnancy, or significant weight gain during pregnancy.